Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 1.  **Create product variations as you normally would.**
     * Markup by Attribute requires variable products because it changes the price of each variation.
     * Using `Create variations from all attributes` is the easiest way to ensure you have all combinations.
-    * Do not have a variation with "Any" in an attribute with a markup because WooCommerce will choose the "Any" variation regardless of others that may exist.
-(So if XX-Large is 5% more, you can not have one variation for "XX-Large" and another for "Any size" to cover the rest, because WooCommerce assumes Any includes XX-Large.)
+    * Do not have a variation with “Any” in an attribute with a markup because WooCommerce will choose the “Any” variation regardless of others that may exist.
+So, if XX-Large is 5% more, you cannot have one variation for “XX-Large” and another for “Any size” to cover the rest because WooCommerce assumes “Any size” includes “XX-Large”.
 1.  **Use the `Set regular price` and `Set sale price` bulk edit functions as you normally would.**  (_NOTE: If you’ve already set the prices before installing Markup by Attribute, you will need to do it again to apply the markup_).
     * The markup will be applied to the price according to the attribute terms associated with the variation.
     * A description of the markup will be added to the variation description.